 In September, NABU and SAPO served the MP from the Servant of the People faction Oleksandr Yurchenko with charges.
 He is charged with undue benefit through the use of his legal powers and duties.

 From the very beginning, this was a special case.
-During the special operation of an undercover detective, Yurchenko asked for “perks” through an intermediary.
+During the special operation of an undercover detective, Yurchenko asked for “buns” through an intermediary.
 Namely, the MP requested USD 13,000 to propose amendments to the Law of Ukraine “On Waste Management,” and further USD 200,000 to bribe fellow committee members.

 Despite delays from the Prosecutor General Iryna Venediktova, the investigation continues.